On the density of strongly minimal algebraic vector fields: Introduction

 \end{enumerate}

-The problem addressed in this article is to confirm the ubiquitous character of this semi-minimal analysis by showing that the families of algebraic differential equations satisfying the properties (1) and (2) are indeed abundant in the universe of {\em autonomous} algebraic differential equations of arbitrary order.
+The problem addressed in this article is to confirm the ubiquitous character of this semi-minimal analysis by showing that the families of algebraic differential equations satisfying the properties (1) and (2) are indeed abundant in the universe of {\em autonomous} algebraic differential equations.
+The conjectural property (3) as well as other related problems are discussed in subsection 1.5.